lowk3v/dapp-scaffold/README.md

 yarn deploy
 ```

-🔏 Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+🔏 Edit your smart contract `YourContract.sol` in `contracts`

 📝 Edit your frontend `App.jsx` in `packages/react-app/src`

-💼 Edit your deployment scripts in `packages/hardhat/deploy`
+💼 Edit your deployment scripts in `deploy`

 📱 Open http://localhost:3000 to see the app